 Spectacular Sushi & Tasty Tempura

 The first thing that jumped out at me was the tempura.
 Since discovering tempura soft shell crab as a student, it had become a firm favourite.
-However, I know for some it is in acquired taste, so we decided on the Rock Shrimp Tempura.
+However, I know for some it is an acquired taste, so we decided on the Rock Shrimp Tempura.
 From my previous experiences, I expected this to be around the size of a starter to share.
-However, I was wrong and the generous portion could easily be a main course.
+However, I was wrong and the generous portion could easily be the main course.
 The batter was light and the ponzu sauce was deliciously tangy.

 On to the signature sushi rolls.
 While they all sounded delicious we were drawn to the Negitoro Maki and Black Dragon rolls.

 Negitoro Maki is the classic spicy tuna and mayonnaise, topped with chopped tuna belly.
-One of my all time favourite sushi rolls and Pan Chai did it beautifully.
+One of my all-time favourite sushi rolls and Pan Chai did it beautifully.

 Next was the Black Dragon sushi which looked almost too good to eat.
 Each roll is filled with prawn, cucumber and avocado and topped with caviar and unagi sauce.
 To make it look like a dragon boat, a tiger prawn tempura is placed on top of each of the end rolls.
 It may have looked stunning, but it tasted even better.
 Genuinely, one of the best plates of sushi I have ever eaten.

 We had originally worried that we hadn’t ordered enough food, but how wrong we were.
-This could have easily been enough for a dinner rather than a lunchtime treat.
+This could have easily been enough for dinner rather than a lunchtime treat.

 The Pan Chai Deli